szmania/CC-Mappers/README.md

 - At least one XML file in the `Terrains/` directory.

 Submods, submod addons, and other general addons are not required.

-### Loading Order

-The files within the `Cultures`, `Factions`, `Terrains`, and `Titles` directories are loaded alphabetically.
-If you have multiple files in these directories, their contents will be merged.

-The general loading order for the mapper is as follows:
-1.  **Cultures**: Defines the cultures.
-2.  **Factions**: Defines factions and their units.
-3.  **Terrains**: Defines the terrain mapping.
-4.  **Titles** (Optional): Assigns specific units to landed titles, overriding culture-based units.

 ## License